osg-htc/docs/docs/common/ca.md

 Any modifications to the configuration file will be preserved during an RPM update.

-Current versions of `fetch-crl` and `fetch-crl3` produce more output.
+Current versions of `fetch-crl` produce more output.
 It is possible to send the output to syslog instead of the default email system.
 To do so:

 1. Change the configuration file to enable syslog: